 Prevent Receiver Burnout

 A common problem with handling transceivers is accidentally burning out an optic’s receiver when performing lab testing.
 The leading cause is improper attenuation due to a miscalculation of the optical power budget within the test setup.
 Extended-range optics (e.g., 40km and up) are particularly susceptible to this because of the high output power required to travel long distances.
 We recommend always using attenuators when testing optics with longer rated distances.
-In field applications when you don’t have an attenuator handy, leaving an air gap between the optic’s laser and fiber cable can sufficiently attenuate the signal as well, although not as precisely as a connect
+In field applications when you don’t have an attenuator handy, leaving an air gap between the optic’s laser and fiber cable can sufficiently attenuate the signal as well, although not as precisely as a connect or-specific attenuator.

 Ongoing maintenance is essential to getting the most out of all your network equipment long after initial deployment.
 Interested in learning more about maintenance and proper handling of optics?
 Contact us today!